Charge-neutral nonlocal response in superconductor-InAs nanowire hybrid devices

 Back-gate voltage ($V_\mathrm{g}$) dependencies of the linear response diagonal conductances are shown in Fig.~\ref{fig2}a. $G_{ii}$ fall in the range of a few conductance quanta and exhibit a usual sublinear increase with $V_\mathrm{g}$ accompanied by universal mesoscopic fluctuations.
 Standard procedure~\cite{Ford_2009} gives a field-effect mobility of $\sim300\,\mathrm{cm^2/Vs}$ underestimated because of the field screening by contacts.
 Impact of a superconducting proximity effect on $G_{ii}$ is similar for both devices and all $V_\mathrm{g}$ used, typical data shown in Fig.~\ref{fig2}b.
 In zero magnetic field $B$ a moderate zero-bias minimum is seen surrounded by maxima at $V=\pm\Delta/e$, where $\Delta=180\,\mu$eV is the Al superconducting gap determined independently from the critical temperature, see Supplemental Material.
-In a perpendicular field $B=50\,$mT high enough to suppress the superconductivity the minimum weakens and the maxima disappear, whereas the above-gap conductance remains unchanged.
+In a uniform magnetic field of $B=50\,$mT obtained with a superconducting solenoid, oriented perpendicularly to the substrate and high enough to suppress the superconductivity the minimum weakens and the maxima disappear, whereas the above-gap conductance remains unchanged.
 Overall, this is a standard for coherent diffusive NS junctions re-entrant behaviour~\cite{PhysRevB.56.14108,Courtois1999}, with a minor effect of the interface reflectivity and/or Coulomb effects~\cite{Beenakker_1997}.

 The non-diagonal conductance probes quasiparticle transport via InAs-NW section underneath the S-terminal~\cite{PhysRevB.97.045421,PhysRevLett.124.036802,PhysRevLett.124.036801,pan2020threeterminal,PhysRevLett.124.036802,puglia2020closing} and its bias dependence turns out much less universal.
 In Figs.~\ref{fig2}c and~\ref{fig2}d we plot $-G_\mathrm{21}$, having in mind that the negative sign corresponds to normal transmission.
 At sub-gap biases very different behaviour of $-G_\mathrm{21}$ can be observed depending on $V_\mathrm{g}$, from almost symmetric with zero-bias maximum, see $V_\mathrm{g}=40\,$V data in device NSN-I, to strongly anti-symmetric with sign inversion, see $V_\mathrm{g}\leq5\,$V data in device NSN-II.
 By contrast, in the normal state $G_\mathrm{21}$ is negative, featureless and consistent with a current transfer length of $\sim100\,$nm determined by a residual interface reflectivity, see the Supplemental Material.
 Figs.~\ref{fig2}c and~\ref{fig2}d show that at sub-gap biases in the superconducting state $|G_\mathrm{21}|$ strongly increases compared to its above-gap values, which is expected since quasiparticles are forbidden to enter the superconductor.
 The $G_\mathrm{21}$ is much smaller than $e^2/h$ and occasionally changes sign, implying that $|\Sigma\mathcal{T}_{-}|\ll1$ and fluctuates around zero as a function of energy and chemical potential.
 Below we present the nonlocal shot noise experiment that uncovers charge-neutral origin of the quasiparticle transport.